Apollo-Level2-Web-Dev/cow-hut-admin-with-auth/README.md

 - The access token is sent in the response to the user.
 - The refresh token is set in the browser cookie.
 - The user's _id and role are included in both the access token and the refresh token.
 - The access token is used to authenticate the user for subsequent requests.
-The refresh token can be used to generate a new access token if --the old one expires. - - The _id and role are used to identify the user and their permissions.
+- The refresh token can be used to generate a new access token if the old one expires.
+- The _id and role are used to identify the user and their permissions.

 Route:  /api/v1/auth/login (POST)
 Request body: